 Every year UNU-IAS organises the regular session of its four-week UNU Intensive Core (UNU-IC) Courses at UNU Centre in Tokyo, Japan.
 The courses are designed to provide analyses of global issues from both theoretical and empirical perspectives.
 Although advanced in nature, they are open to postgraduate students and professionals in various occupations who are not necessarily specialists in the field.
 The courses also draw on the research projects undertaken at UNU-IAS in Tokyo and at various other UNU institutes located around the world.

-The Autumn 2022 session of the UNU-IC Courses will be conducted online and will run from 1–29 September 2022.
+The Autumn 2023 session of the UNU-IC Courses will run from 1–29 September 2023.

-The application deadline is 20 July 2022.
+The application deadline is 7 July 2023.

 For more information, please see the Applications tab.